Maruf001/dsp-labs-dartmouth-engs110/README.md

 # Digital Signal Processing Lab Series

-This repository contains a collection of Jupyter notebooks developed as part of an applied digital signal processing (DSP) lab sequence.
-The goal of this project is to build intuition and implementation skills across a range of core DSP topics using Python, NumPy, SciPy, and other open-source tools.
+This repository contains a collection of Jupyter notebooks for my digital signal processing (DSP) lab sequence in calls ENGS110.
+The goal of the course was to build intuition and implementation skills across a range of core DSP topics using Python, NumPy, SciPy, and other open-source tools.
 Each notebook represents a stand-alone topic with practical examples and visualizations to reinforce signal processing theory through hands-on coding.

 ---